Workers Compensation Retaliation – Employer Retaliation – St. Louis Work Comp

 An employee that is injured on the job may be subject to retaliation in the workplace by an employer that does not want to pay the costs.

-When an employee is injured on the job and files a workers’ comp claim, he or she may be subject to retaliation from the employer who doesn’t want to pay the costs.
+When an employee is injured on the job and files a workers’ comp claim, they may be subject to retaliation from the employer who doesn’t want to pay the costs.
 The injured employee is often discriminated against or harassed due to filing the claim.
 However, in Missouri, the law prohibits an employee from discriminating against or discharging an employee for filing a workers compensation claim.

 If you have filed a workers compensation claim due to an injury on the job and are being treated differently at work, as a result, contact the Law Office of James M. Hoffmann.
 We will explain your rights and will help you pursue possible solutions.